-Gözleme is a traditional savory Turkish homemade flatbread which has different fillings in it.
-Its dough made with only flour, salt, and water.
-At first, it may look like a Bazlama bread; however, Gözleme doesn’t have sugar and dry yeast in it.
+Gözleme is a traditional savory Turkish homemade flatbread that has different fillings in it.
+Its dough is made with only flour, salt, and water.
+At first, it may look like a big Bazlama bread; however, Gozleme doesn’t have sugar and dry yeast in it.

-Gözleme first founded in Anatolia region for centuries ago.
+Gözleme was first founded in the Anatolia region centuries ago.
 You can consider the Anatolia region at the heart of Turkish cuisine.
 Today, you can find it in cafes and restaurants in metropolitan cities where it is served as a delicious appetizer.
-Most of us prefer to enjoy Gözleme for breakfast while others enjoy it during the day for lunch or as a snack.
+Most of us prefer to enjoy Gozleme for breakfast while others enjoy it during the day for lunch or as a snack.

 In Turkey, every region has its own variation of Gözleme.
 When you visit Anatolian villages, you can see local women sitting right beside wooden tables where they prepare the Gözleme dough.
-After Gözleme dough preparation, they place them on to a gas-powered, thin plated special grills, which called ‘sac’, to cook at.
+After Gözleme dough preparation, they place them onto a gas-powered, thin plated special grills, which are called ‘sac‘, to cook at.

 You can make this delicious flatbread with various fillings.
-If you are vegetarian, you can go with spinach.
+If you are a vegetarian, you can go with spinach.
 If you are a meat lover, you can go with minced meat or bacon.
 When it comes to its fillings, your options are endless.
 The most common fillings are with spinach or minced meat or mozzarella cheese or potatoes or white cheese or pastırma.
-Today I am going to share with you the one which I like the most.
+Today, I am going to share with you the one which I like the most.
 It is the one with minced meat and mozzarella cheese.

 If you make a proper dough, you can make many Turkish Börek varieties.
 My previous post, “Çibörek“, is also made with the same dough ingredients as Gözleme.
 I highly recommend you to check my “Çibörek” post too.
 Once you get used to making this simple dough, Turkish pastry will be your playground.

 - 2.5 cups Flour